Clocktown/CUDA-Dune-Simulation/README.md

 ## Requirements
 The project is setup using CUDA 12.3 and `compute_75,sm75` flags.
 Older architectures and CUDA versions will work too, but you'll have to manually fix the visual studio solution to make it work.

 If you are running the executable on a Laptop, make sure that it runs on your dedicated NVIDIA graphics card instead of i.e. the Intel integrated GPU.
 While not a problem for CUDA, the OpenGL part of our application will likely not work properly with these GPUs.
+Additionally, we are sharing OpenGL textures which CUDA, which could cause additional problems if OpenGL runs on a different GPU compared to CUDA kernels.

 A `vcpkg.json` manifest file has been provided.
 Default installs of Visual Studio 2022 already include VCPKG and should install the required packages automatically.